 “The disturbance of self-regard is absent in mourning, but otherwise the features are the same … loss of interest in the outside world … loss of capacity to adopt any new object of love … turning away from any activity that is not connected with thoughts of [the one you love].” (p.
 244)

 Freud clarifies: “In mourning, it is the world which has become poor and empty; in melancholia, it is the ego itself … [that feels] worthless, incapable of any achievement” (page 246), and full of self-reproach.
 Why?
 Your loss has stirred up very early disappointments in love.
 Maybe you’ve always distrusted love’s security due to childhood trauma, neglect, verbal abuse, or abandonment.
 This recent loss seems the “proof” that you’ll always be left, or that there is something wrong with you.
 No matter what you do.

 Feeling unlovable is often a reflection of early trauma that left you with doubts about your worth.
-Often, too, the anger you feel towards yourself, is actually anger at the person that left you or hurt you long ago.
+Often, too, the anger you feel towards yourself, is actually anger at the person that left you or hurt you long ago and, even now.

 But, you can’t let yourself feel it, and you’ve turned it towards yourself.
 That is part of depression too.

-Anger is one stage in grief that needs to be faced and worked out.
-There are more.
+And, anger is one stage in grief that needs to be faced and worked out.

 Stages Of Grief